 Queen in Gold

 My family has one of those kettles that make a really loud shrieking noise when the water is boiled.
-At this point someone usually has to run up to the kettle to switch it off.
-Sometimes when I’m in too much of a hurry I have to press the “off” button a number of times before I actually press it.
-The trick is to remain calm in spite of the loud noise screeching in your ears.
+Sometimes when I’m in a hurry I have to press the “off” button a number of times before I actually press it.
+The trick is to remain calm, even if there's a loud noise screeching in your ears.

-So while trying to switch off the kettle earlier today, I thought of how some official person would always say “Please remain calm...” in the case of an emergency.
+So while trying to switch off the kettle earlier today, I thought of how someone would say “Please remain calm...” in emergency situations.
 Ironically, most people don’t.
-How can we remain calm in emergencies if we aren’t even calm in our day to day lives?

 You might also like: